What you'll learn

 A text block containing the text &ldquo;Now there is a block&rdquo;.

-So far the displayText has always been a simple string, but it can also be a function that returns a string.
-This can be useful when you want a context-dependent message.
+So far the displayText has always been a simple string, but it can also be HTML, or a function that returns either of the former.
+Using a function can be useful when you want a context-dependent message.

 When defined as a function displayText accepts a scope argument, just like callback and preconditionFn.